AndresAlbornozgil/weather-dashboard/README.md

 # weather-dashboard

 ## Description
 A weather dashboard that runs in the browser and features dynamically updated HTML and CSS.
+I built it with the idea to help travelers to see the weather outlook for multiple cities so that they can plan trips accordingly.
+This way they can prepare properly and prevent any bad weather ruining their day or trip.
+I learned that API's are a really powerful and useful tool as well as that we as developers build our work on top of other's developer's work.

 ## Table of Contents
 - [Installation](#installation)